digitaldrummerj/digitaldrummerj.me/content/posts/2022/060622-ef-core-global-configurations.md

 url: '/ef-core-global-configurations'
 ---

-As a follow to our [previous post](/ef-core-split-model-config) on splitting the EF Core entity configurations by table into their own files, we are going to implement the ability to have entity configurations that apply to all of the EF Core entities that we have created.
+In our [previous post](/ef-core-split-model-config), we split all of the entity configurations by table into their own configuration mapping file.
+The next step is to create a base class that all of the configuration mappings inherit from where we can put configurations that all entities should get.

-This is really useful for our [soft deletes](/ef-core-soft-deletes) that we implement previously where we want to exclude by default all of the rows that have the IsDeleted flag set to true but we do not want to have to remember to add that code to all of the entities.
+An example of where we will use the global configuration is the [soft deletes](/ef-core-soft-deletes) that we implement previously where we want to exclude all of the rows that have the IsDeleted flag set to true but we do not want to have to remember to add that code to all of the entities and we don't want to have to remember to add it to every query.

-This will also allow us to have the code in a single place, so if we ever decide to change it, it will be a very easy change to make.

 <!--more-->

-In our [previous post](/ef-core-split-model-config), we split all of the entity configurations by table into their own configuration mapping file.
-The next step is to create a base class that all of the configuration mappings inherit from and that we can put the global configurations in.

-> **Note** This     post is based off of the code from the previous post.
+> **Note** This code in this post is based off of the code from the previous post.
 If you have not gone through the previous post, you can download the code [here](https://github.com/digitaldrummerj/efcore-examples/tree/feature/4-entity-config-by-table)

+The first thing that we need to do is create our base interface and abstract class that all of our entity maps will inherit from.

 1. In the EntityFramework\Maps directory, created a directory named base
 1. In the EntityFramework\Maps\base directory, create a new interface named IEntityMapBase.cs